Menopause is a natural stage in a woman’s life

 Menopause occurs as a result of the decline in ovarian reproductive function and a significant decrease in estrogen levels.
 2 In turn, the deficiency of these hormones can have widespread effects on the body: 1,2

-• bones: bone tissue becomes more fragile, increasing the risk of osteoporosis and fractures
+• Bones: bone tissue becomes more fragile, increasing the risk of osteoporosis and fractures;

 Estrogen deficiency during peri- and postmenopause often leads to the following symptoms: 1,2

-• mood changes, depression, and/or anxiety
+• mood changes, depression, and/or feelings of anxiety.

 ~75%